MagaluCloud/magalu/mgc/cli/docs/config/get.md

 # Get

 Get a specific Config value that has been previously set.
-If there's an env variable matching the key (in uppercase and with the 'MGC_' prefix), it'll be retreived.
+If there's an env variable matching the key (in uppercase and with the 'MGC_' prefix), it'll be retrieved.
 Otherwise, the value will be searched for in the YAML file

 ## Usage: